S5-Final-Project-PARK/GodotProject/README.md

-# GodotProject
+# Assets Dumping
-GitHub for Rojo's Game dev project
+This branch will follow seperately from the project all the assets that will be used.